ROCm/omnitrace/docs/what-is-omnitrace.rst

 To use Omnitrace for instrumentation, follow these two configuration steps:

 #.
 Indicate the functions and modules to :doc:`instrument <./how-to/instrumenting-rewriting-binary-application>` in the target binaries, including the executable and any libraries
 #.
-Specify the :doc:`type of instrumentation <./how-to/configuring-runtime-options>` to perform when the instrumented binaries are executed
+Specify the :doc:`type of instrumentation <./how-to/configuring-runtime-options>` to perform when the instrumented binaries are launched